Snazzikiel/TradingViewPuppeteer/README.md

 The variable STARTINGINPUT has been created for inputs to skip at the start, I have added this due to all my strats having a backtesting FROM and TO date inputs which I did not want it to change.

 You will also need to enter you USERNAME, PASSWORD and chartId for Puppeteer to open.

+For basic understanding and installation of Puppeteer, see https://pptr.dev/